 Mankato recovery facility honors International Overdose Awareness Day

 MANKATO, Minn.
-(KEYC) - “I have had friends and family who have died from overdose.
-And if we can reach one person and save one life, then that’s a win for me,” Beyond Brink volunteer and Walk to Remember coordinator Jeanette Gosha said, celebrating 16 years of sobriety.
+(KEYC) - “I have had friends and family who have died from an overdose.
+And if we can reach one person and save one life, then that’s a win for me,” said Jeanette Gosha, a Beyond Brink volunteer and Walk to Remember coordinator, who is also celebrating 16 years of sobriety.

 According to the Minnesota Department of Health, the state reported 1,286 overdose deaths in 2021, averaging more than three deaths from an overdose every day.